GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/langchain-chatbot/README.md

 Replace `<model-namespace>` and `<model-service-name>` with the appropriate values.
 This will make the model accessible at `http://localhost:8000`.

-Now, build and run the application:
+Now, from within the ai-on-gke/tutorials-and-examples/langchain-chatbot directory, build and run the application:

 ```bash
 docker build -t langchain-chatbot app